GWR 4900 Class 4936 Kinlet Hall

 The Great Western Railway (GWR) steam locomotive No. 4936 Kinlet Hall is a preserved Hall class steam locomotive.

 Operation

 Kinlet Hall was built in June 1929 at Swindon Works, at a cost of £5,209, and was first allocated to Chester.
 The locomotive first worked with a 3500-gallon tender, but this was changed for a 4000-gallon tender in 1938.

-In 1941, she ran into a bomb crater after a bombing raid at Plymouth, and was severely damaged.
+In 1941, it ran into a bomb crater after a bombing raid at Plymouth, and was severely damaged.

 In 1955, the locomotive was fitted with manganese steel liners (rather than the usual bronze liners) to the main axle boxes.
 This was unique among GWR locomotives.